KUBDatalab/SQL/_episodes/06-joins-aliases.md

 > ## Challenge
 >
-> Write a query that `JOINS` the `genres` and `filmAndSeries` tables and that returns the `genre`, total number of series and average number seasons for every genre.
+> Write a query that `JOINS` the `genres` and `filmsAndSeries` tables and that returns the `genre`, total number of series and average number seasons for every genre.
 > > ## Solution
 > >
 > > ```sql